MaxbitTH/code_exercises/java/problem2.md

 3. **API Gateway:** Set up an API Gateway using Spring Cloud Gateway to route requests to the appropriate microservice.

 4. **Database Integration:** Each microservice should have its own database.
-Use Spring Data JPA for database operations.
+Use Liquibase and Spring Data JPA for database operations.

 5. **Security:** Implement authentication and authorization using Spring Security and JWT.
 Ensure secure communication between microservices.